liamliaw/os-labs/Lab 3/lab3.md

 ```
 it runs just about 30 seconds and runs only 400000 loop.
 So the theoretical running time of 400000 loop should according to our previous test 6e-4 seconds, which is beyond the accuracy of time command according to man page time(7), thus should output 0s in user, however it still has about 6 seconds.
 It can be refered that there are too many overheads, probably the one caused by context switching.

+Differences with/without *usleep*:
+> Without *usleep*, all the process switches are involuntary switches.
+> With *usleep*, some process switches become voluntary switches.
-##Exercise 4
+## Exercise 4

 *To monitor the context switches of a process, use watch –n.1 grep ctxt/proc/pid/statuswhere pidshould be replaced with an actual process ID.
 Monitor the context switches (for about 30 seconds) of the original loopprocess without the usleep, and the modified loopprocess with the usleep, both with a nice value of 0.
 Show and explain the number of voluntary and involuntary context switches in both cases*

-The ctxt in a process status means according to man page of proc the number of voluntary and involuntary context switches.
-About 30 second interval is taken by both test without and with usleep when watching the ctxt information.
+Differences with/without *usleep*(both in 30-seconds intervals):
-Without usleep nonvoluntary context switch is (4456-2717)=1739 times, voluntary context switch is 0.
+> Without *usleep*, nonvoluntary context switch is (4456-2717)=1739 times, voluntary context switch is 0,
+>
-With usleep nonvoluntarty context switch is (14-13)=1 time, voluntary context switch is (1664328-1264185)=400143 times, which match the test result in 3(d).
+> With *usleep*, nonvoluntarty context switch is (14-13)=1 time, voluntary context switch is (1664328-1264185)=400143 times.

-When uspleep is called the process goes into waiting status, thus have voluntary switches and very little nonvoluntary switch.
+When *uspleep()* is called, the process is suspended, thus the calling process gives CPU times to other process, thats why it has many voluntary switches and very little nonvoluntary switch.